One of our Pleo team asked me once what I would say to a young female student to convince them to join the accounting industry.

 We need more female leaders.

-There’s a real need to do more to celebrate those role models.
+We need to do more to celebrate those role models.

-Workplaces must reflect the different demands on mothers.
+We need workplaces that reflect the different demands on mothers.